 The Hospital receives grants as well as contributions from individuals and private organizations.
 Revenue from grants and contributions (including contributions of capital assets) is recognized when all eligibility requirements, including time requirements, are met.

 Advertising Costs

 Advertising costs are expensed as incurred.

 Subsequent Events

-Subsequent events have been evaluated through July 15, 2019, which is the date the financial statements were available to be issued.
-See Note 17 for subsequent event disclosure.
+Subsequent events have been evaluated through July 22, 2020, which is the date the financial statements were available to be issued.